cognitedata/cdp-spark-datasource/README.md

 Writing with `.save()` is currently supported for assets, events and time series.

-You'll need to provide an API-key and the event type you'd like to write to.
+You'll need to provide an API-key and the resource type you'd like to write to.
 In addition you can specify the desired behaviour when rows in your Dataframe are present in CDF with the `.option("onconflict", value)`.

 The valid options for onconflict are